bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 `View` is used to group your components, and structure them the way you like.
 In addition, React has made it mandatory to put all your strings inside a `Text` component.
 And we are not done yet!
 When creating an app with lots of information that goes outside the screen vertically, you need to wrap your components in a `ScrollView` to manage to scroll to the bottom.
 So a piece of advice from my experience: Always test your application with different screen sizes.
 I *may* have published an app perfect for iPhone X, where you were not able to see the bottom text for an iPhone 5...

 Let’s continue!
-You have an out-of-the box `Button` component, which look natively of iOS and Android, but you can always add styling to get the layout you want.
+You have an out-of-the box `Button` component in the style of native iOS and Android, but you can always add styling to get the look you want.
 And if you want to create your own *pressable* areas, you can use `TouchableOpacity` which responds to touches on components you wrap it with.

-I will recommend you to check out the [common components documentation](https://reactnative.dev/docs/components-and-apis) for React Native if you want to know more!
+I recommend having a look at the [common components documentation](https://reactnative.dev/docs/components-and-apis) for React Native if you want to know more!

 ## StyleSheet.create()